WHO team leaves Wuhan quarantine to start COVID probe | DW | 28.01.2021

 It was not immediately clear where the team's masked members were headed in the central Chinese city.
 Despite a tough early lockdown, nearly 3,900 people died from the virus in the city, according to Chinese figures.

-A so-called wet market where wild animals were sold as food is the speculative source of the pandemic, which worldwide has since killed more than 2 million people and gutted the global economy.
+A so-called wet market where wild animals were sold as food is the speculative source of the pandemic, which worldwide has since killed more than 2 million people, infected more than 95 million, and gutted the global economy.

 Beijing has floated the unsubstantiated theory that the virus emerged elsewhere.